With the unveiling, Thursday, of the draft Senate health care bill, came the mostly anticipated cheers and jeers.

 Leading up to the unveiling of the Senate plan – and well ahead of a final actual law – health care stocks have been doing well in general.
 Whether that will last will be determined, in large part, on investor attitudes and news out of Washington.

 Other players include: Biotech company, Celgene Corp.
-(NASDAQ:CELGC); animal health player, Zoetis (NYSE:ZTSC) and Johnson & Johnson (NYSE:JNJC), considered to be the most valuable health care company on the planet.
+(NASDAQ:CELGB); animal health player, Zoetis (NYSE:ZTSC) and Johnson & Johnson (NYSE:JNJC), considered to be the most valuable health care company on the planet.